- Open Access

 Yield loss and costs by species

 A further key part of our estimate is that of crop yield loss due to IAS.
 This formed the foundation of the estimate of losses caused by specific IAS for the key crops, and is the most robust section of the total cost estimate, as most of the available data quantified the direct effects of IAS on crops i.e. the yield loss.
 As double counting of costs caused to individual crop species was a risk in calculating this cost estimate, we followed a similar approach to that taken by Aukema et al. (2011) and focused on key species affecting specific crops or crop groups.
 For example, for tomato we calculated the costs caused by P. absoluta and did not capture costs potentially caused by other tomato pests.
 This eliminated the risk that yield losses incurred were attributed to more than one IAS, which would have caused an overestimate of the total costs.
-This approach is justified by a comparison of the costs described in Tables 5 and 7, where it can be seen that costs calculated for P. absoluta at USD 11.4 Bn compare closely to those calculated for tomato as crop, regardless of IAS, at USD 10.1 Bn.
-Furthermore, the costs attributed to S. frugiperda (USD 9.4 Bn) are comparable to those calculated for maize (USD 9.8 Bn).
+This approach is justified by a comparison of the costs described in Tables 5 and 7, where it can be seen that while the costs calculated for P. absoluta at USD 4.1 Bn are lower than those calculated for tomato as crop, regardless of IAS, at USD 10.1 Bn, the costs attributed to S. frugiperda (USD 9.4 Bn) are comparable to those calculated for maize (USD 9.8 Bn).
 This indicates that through the focus on key pests per crop species we have estimated the main costs caused by IAS for key crops, while eliminating the risk of double counting our estimates.

 The decisions about which species to use as the key species was based on the literature as well as feedback from country IAS experts as to which species were currently having the greatest impact.
 This may have led to a focus on only the highest priority IAS affecting agriculture and meant that some IAS causing environmental damage have been missed in this cost estimate.
 Despite the robustness of the yield loss estimates, it is worth noting that costs related to chemical pesticide use have not been included and would increase our estimate significantly.
 Costs include the pesticides themselves, the labour associated with pesticide application and the required equipment.
 However, data on these costs were not available for inclusion.